themegrill/themegrill-demo-importer/.github/ISSUE_TEMPLATE.md

 ## Isolating the problem

-- [ ] This bug happens with only ThemeGrill Demo Importer plugin active
+- [ ] This bug happens with only Starter Templates & Sites Pack by ThemeGrill plugin active
 - [ ] This bug happens with a [ThemeGrill official theme](https://themgrill.com/themes/)
 - [ ] I can reproduce this bug consistently